rr-lab/Zea-Lip/docs/zea_lip_base.md

 ## Introduction

 In *Zea mays*, and monocots in general, the leaf differentiation occurs basipetally, having the less differentiated cells  in the tip and the most differentiated ones in the base (Sharman 1942; Nelson and Dengler 1997).
 This continuous developmental gradient represents a good model to investigate the lipid differentiation among leaves in different developmental stages and different zones within the leaves.
-In previous studies of maize global RNA sequencing it has been reported that there is a very contrasting expression pattern between tip and base of maize leaves in same or different developmental stages (Sekhon et al. 2011; Stelpflug et al. 2016).
-Moreover, Li and collaborators found that based on morphological, anatomical and physiological characteristics maize leaf blade can be divided into four zones, which are representative samples for the study of photosynthetic differentiation in maize leaves (Li et al. 2010).
-Based on those two different approaches we defined three different developmental zones within maize leaves (Figure 1): tip, center and base..
+In previous studies of maize global RNA sequencing it has been reported that there is a very contrasting gene expression pattern between tip and base of maize leaves in same or different developmental stages (Sekhon et al. 2011).
+Moreover, Li and collaborators found that B73 maize third leaf blade represents the full immature to mature transition of variation in morphological, anatomical and physiological characteristics.
+According to that, the leaf blade can be divided into four zones, which are representative samples for the study of photosynthetic differentiation in maize leaves (Li et al. 2010).
+Based on those two different approaches we defined three different developmental zones within maize leaves (Figure 1): tip, center and base.

 ## Materials and Methods